 Having said that, as employees are now dispersed, will organisations subsidise or underwrite employee's expenses arising as a result of the emergent policies?
 For instance, expenses like equipment for their homes so they can resume work, internet access, coffee purchases, passes at coworking facilities, travel costs to different cities, etc. Furthermore, how should organisations help remote employees to connect in real life instead of via the computer screen, thus decreasing "Zoom fatigue" - a post-COVID burnout?

 On that same note, for WFA to work, businesses need to grant employees true autonomy and flexibility.
-What this means is in addition to establishing concrete and transparent communication platform, supportive company culture, accessible resources portal, relevant hardware and tools, leaders need to move away from micromanaging.
+What this means is in addition to establishing a concrete and transparent communication platform, supportive company culture, accessible resources portal, relevant hardware and tools, leaders need to move away from micromanaging.

 Micromanaging will not be feasible in the remote world.
 It is understandable to assume that once employees are out of sight, they are also out of mind.
 Or the reduced work quality is due to multitasking - employees pursue a side project.